Blue Demon Jr. will have its own film and TV universe

 RELATED CONTENT

-Among his fans are world-renowned figures, such as Bad Bunny, Justin Bieber and Dwayne "The Rock" Johnson.
+Among his fans are world-renowned figures like Bad Bunny, Justin Bieber and Dwayne 'The Rock' Johnson.

-In addition to the feature films, Blue Demon will also be coming to television through a youth program, a children's animated series, and a variety of publishing projects.
+In addition to the feature films, Blue Demon will also be coming to television on a youth program, a children's animated series, and a variety of publishing projects.

-"Additional efforts include movies, scripted and unscripted series, animations, music, games, spirits and an exciting line of products," they highlight.
+"Additional efforts include movies, scripted and unscripted series, animations, music, games, spirits and an exciting line of products," the directors highlighted.

 The collaboration between Exile Content, Moxie 88 and Blue Demon Jr. aims to enhance the Blue Demon cinematic universe and the brand's multi-platform expansion.